prometheus/proposals/proposals/0085-info-labels-endpoint.md

 * identifying-label filtering and rejection;
 * matcher count and syntax validation, and rejection of `match[]` and `label` on the name endpoint;
 * search, Jaro-Winkler and subsequence fuzzy matching, scoring, ordering, limit, `has_more`, and batching;
+* zero, fewer than, exactly, and more than the effective limit of eligible results, including filtering, cross-block deduplication, and a reduced operator-controlled default;
+* substring-only matching at `fuzz_alg=jarowinkler&fuzz_threshold=0`, OR across search terms, and AND across scope matchers;
+* successful streams with warnings in batches or the trailer, including `has_more: false`, and preservation of warnings and truncation metadata in cached responses;
+* indexed historical candidates and conservative cross-pairs without inferring per-candidate sample presence or a successful runtime join;
 * omitted, shorter, capped, invalid, pre-stream, and mid-stream timeout behavior, plus caller cancellation;
 * route-capability advertisement for every feature-gate and Agent-mode combination;
 * fail-closed behavior for mixed search-capable and incapable primary or secondary storage, while ignoring noop storage;